 Fundamentals of diffusive and convective mass transfer and mass transfer with chemical reaction.
 Development of mass conservation equations.
 Analytical and numerical solutions to mass transport problems.
 Specific topics and applications will vary.
-Prerequisitie: MAE 101A-B-C or CENG 103A-B-C. or consent of instructor.
+Cross-listed with CENG 221B.
+Prerequisitie: MAE 101A-B-C or CENG 103A-B-C or CENG 101A-B-C, or consent of instructor.